-The combined talents of leadership, innovative spirit and strategic vision has seen Elizabeth Naumczyk (BA ’76) establish three research law libraries, in Australia, The Netherlands and Singapore.
+The combined talents of leadership, language skills, innovative spirit and strategic vision has seen Elizabeth Naumczyk (BA ’76) establish three research law libraries, in Australia, The Netherlands and Singapore.

 When the International Criminal Court (ICC) was established at The Hague, The Netherlands, in 2002, legal and reference books were procured hastily for court staff in Chambers, The Registry and Office of the Prosecutor and kept in offices.
 It took Elizabeth, a Flinders University graduate to make order out of the chaos, establishing the ICC Law Library.
 During her time as Foundation and Chief Librarian, from 2003 until 2015 she implemented its bilingual digital catalogue which in 2015 included 20,000 records totalling 50,000 volumes as well as digital resources, both commercial and open source.

 The Library provided a crucial foundation within the world’s peak international tribunal, and signalled Elizabeth’s emergence as a prominent law librarian with international impact and recognition.

 Her pivotal work at The Hague came about through her knowledge of multiple languages – English, Polish, French (which she studied at Flinders University) and some Dutch.

 “I didn’t have connections within the UN or international organisations, so I really didn’t think my job application would go far, but my language skills proved to be an invaluable asset in a bilingual court that issued all proceedings in English and French,” she says.

 As she became a specialist in the literature of international criminal law, the criminal law of States, humanitarian and human rights law, Elizabeth’s diverse understanding of different languages, cultures and approaches to solving problems allowed her to help judges and lawyers, from both common and civil law jurisdictions, work on difficult cases through providing library resources and research advice.